knlambert/the-toolbox/README.md

 ## The database

-This application use MySQL on Google Cloud Platform.
-To develop in localy, you need to install docker and [a Mysql image](https://hub.docker.com/_/mysql/).
+This application uses MySQL.
+To develop localy, you need to install docker and [a Mysql image](https://hub.docker.com/_/mysql/).

 ```bash
 # Install docker